 Select the desired aggregation protocol, highlight the interface(s) to associate with the lagg device, and click the OK button.

 Once the lagg device has been created, it will be listed in Link Aggregations under an entry which indicates the type of protocol.
 As seen in Figure 5.3b, it will also appear in View Link Aggregations.

 Figure 5.3b: Viewing Link Aggregations

-Each link aggregation entry provides buttons to edit the lagg interface, edit its member interfaces, and to delete the link aggregation.
+Click a link aggregation entry to see the buttons to edit that lagg interface, delete the link aggregation, or edit its member interfaces.

-Figure 5.3c shows the Edit Interface configuration screen and Table 5.3a describes the options in this screen.
+If you click the Edit button for a lagg, you will see the configuration screen shown in Figure 5.3c.
+Table 5.3a describes the options in this screen.

-Table 5.3a: Configurable Options for a lagg Interface
+Table 5.3a: Configurable Options for a lagg Member

 |NIC||string||read-only as automatically assigned next available numeric ID|

 |Interface Name||string||by default same as NIC field, can be changed to a more descriptive value|

 |DHCP||checkbox||check if the lagg device gets its IP address info from a DHCP server|